Health and wellness contributor Sheryl Kraft—a mother of two adult sons—writes about her mother-son spa trip to The Lodge at Woodloch.

 His 30th birthday was the perfect “excuse” I needed to let him see one first-hand, rather than just hear me wax poetic about all the spa visits I’ve been fortunate to experience over the years.

 There are so many wonderful spas to choose from, each offering their own brand of luxury and wellness, but the ability to pinpoint just one proved to be tougher than I anticipated.
-I’d been to so many spectacularly special properties that I yearned to share with him; Arizona’s Canyon Ranch, The Boulders and Miraval; California’s Golden Door; Florida’s Pritikin Longevity Center; Utah’s Red Mountain Resort; Mexico’s Rancho La Puerta; Pennsylvania’s Lodge at Woodloch.
+I’d been to so many spectacularly special properties that I yearned to share with him; Arizona’s Canyon Ranch Wellness Resort Tucson , The Boulders Resort & Spa, and Miraval; California’s Golden Door; Florida’s Pritikin Longevity Center; Utah’s Red Mountain Resort; Mexico’s Rancho La Puerta; Pennsylvania’s The Lodge at Woodloch.
 Each and every one was a unique and memorable experience and the afterglow continued to resonate long after my trip had ended.

 Narrowing the choice